A MAN WITH A PLAN

 We value your privacy and would never spam you

-CHANGE DOES NOT HAPPEN OVERNIGHTRarely will you see instant results.
+Rarely will you see instant results.
 I’ve read about people who take a course or hear a speaker and they instantly transform their lives.
 It has never happened to me (and I’ve taken a lot of course and heard a lot of speakers!) nor has it happened to anyone I know.
 So you need to accept the process.
 Stay persistent and committed.
 You need to be committed to see changes in your life, so that you will work hard to bring yourself to a higher place.

 What has been your biggest challenge to a self-development plan?
 Please share it in the comments below…